mai13drd/peass-ci-jenkins-examples/README.md

 * If the build is finished, you can check its dashboard.
 You will find informations about performance changes and their possibly causes.

-* You can also run *checkResults.sh* afterwards, to check if measurement-results are as expected.
+* You can run *checkResults.sh* afterwards, to check if measurement-results are as expected.

 * Running *buildWaitCheckResults.sh* will run all the steps executed at github-actions, as described in section *General Approach*.
 So instead of running each single step on its own, you can also execute *buildWaitCheckResults.sh*.